lineality/Online_Voting_Using_One_Time_Pads/README.md

 ## defining qualification for coordinated decision making

-## curricula, fitness, and decision-coordination in projects
+## Curricula, Fitness, and decision-coordination in Projects
 (2024.05.03)
 - non-automatically learned skills
 - not automatically visible fitness and collapse indicators
 - curricula, learning, and fitness
+- "humanism" "humanities" "liberal arts" and STEM: integration and cross-reinforcement
 ## the importance of an awareness of history for participating in coordinated decisions:
 - What is important to know?
 - Is anything required-knowledge, or just helpful?